What Does Salt Do in Pizza Dough?

 You should always use fine sea salt on your pizza dough.
 Its fine grind is essential for making doughs because it dissolves and disperses more quickly and evenly in water and the mixture than coarse sea salt or kosher salt.

-With sea salt, additional minerals like calcium and magnesium help tighten the gluten network even more.
+Additional minerals like calcium and magnesium help tighten the gluten network even more with sea salt.
 More minerals = healthy dough.

 Which Salt Should You NOT Use for Homemade Pizza?

 It is recommended that you do not use iodized salt.
 Iodized table salt has a bitter iodine chemical taste.

 Using Salt as a Finishing Ingredient

 People always say that you eat with your eyes first.
 We think that’s true.
 Adding salt as a finishing touch on your pizza makes it more presentable and appealing, primarily if you use colored salt.